Plovdiv in Bulgaria: European Capital of Culture 2019

 Androulla Vassiliou, the European Commissioner responsible for Education, Culture, Multilingualism and Youth, stated: “I congratulate Plovdiv both on its successful bid and also on being the first ever European Capital of Culture in Bulgaria.
 The competition was tough, with eight initial contenders narrowed down to four finalists.
 I am confident that Plovdiv will enable visitors from Europe and all over the world to discover not only the city itself but also to appreciate the cultural diversity, history and values of our continent.
 I am convinced that the title will bring Plovdiv and its surrounding area significant long-term cultural, economic and social benefits, as we have seen with previous European Capitals of Culture.”

-Bulgaria and Italy will share the Title in 2019.
-The final selection in Italy will take place in October 2014.
+Bulgaria and Italy shared the Title in 2019.

 The criteria state that cities should prepare a cultural programme with a strong European dimension, which fosters the participation of citizens in the city, its neighbourhood and the whole country.
 The programme must have a lasting impact and contribute to the long-term cultural and social development of the city.
 The European dimension is reflected in the chosen themes and in the way events in the programme are organised.
 Cooperation between cultural operators in different EU countries is encouraged.